akiidjk/dotfiles/README.md

 > Make sure to back up your existing configuration files before applying these dotfiles.

 ### Hyprland Installation
-For a complete Hyprland setup, you can use JaKooLit's script (raccomandend for this dotfiles):
+For a complete Hyprland setup, you can use JaKooLit's script (raccomanded for this dotfiles):
 ```bash
 git clone --depth=1 https://github.com/JaKooLit/Arch-Hyprland.git ~/Arch-Hyprland
 cd ~/Arch-Hyprland